The 60+ Best Project Management Software To Work Faster In 2023

 47. CitrixPodio

-Podio is a great project management tool that helps teams improve and better structure their workflows.
+Podio is a great project management software that helps teams improve and better structure their workflows.
 In Podio, you can set up content, conversations, and processes to help your organization and keep teams on the same page.
-A few other helpful features of this toolincludes ability to bring freelancers and external parties into the app, high-level admin capabilities, and ability to create custom structure and processes.
+A few other helpful features of this tool include the ability to bring freelancers and external parties into the app, high-level admin capabilities, and ability to create custom structure and processes.

 Cost: Citrix Podio is free for up to 5 employees and then starts at $7.80 per user for their “basic” subscription.